Dok-T/squarePi/README.md

 WARNING: I'm not responsible for any blown RPIs/IoT devices or electronic components suchs as fans, leds, whatever.
 Us it at your own risk!

-ls /sys/class/gpio/ | egrep -Eo "[0-9]{2,4}" >> $INTVAR
-printf "$INTVAR\n"
-Use case instead of if conditions

 trap ctrl-c and call ctrl_c() thanks to this website: https://rimuhosting.com/knowledgebase/linux/misc/trapping-ctrl-c-in-bash dep needed: bc (for maths operations) install it with pacman -S bc / apt-get install bc to use this programm.

+## Known bugs:
-# Known bugs: "preheating" doesn't seem to care about the $phs var.
+ - "preheating" doesn't seem to care about the $phs var.
 So at this moment it does not work.

+## Todo quickly! :
+ - Use "case" instead of "if" conditions

 ## ROADMAP:
  - Tell what GPIOs are available for a basic raspberry pi (for Pi clones please ask me to add yout platform on this software)